Adelaide United FC: Support

+Average attendance

+This graph shows the average attendance for home league matches of Adelaide United since their inception.
+The figures do not include finals matches.

 Rivalries

+Melbourne Victory FC

-Adelaide United's rivals are Melbourne Victory.
+Adelaide United's main rivals are Melbourne Victory.
 Adelaide was again one of two of the leading teams in the 2006–07 season this time against Melbourne that saw an altercation between John Kosmina, the Adelaide United manager, and Kevin Muscat after the Victory captain knocked Kosmina over after entering the technical area to retrieve a ball.
 Kosmina then jumped up and grabbed Muscat around the throat for a few seconds.
-Season events culminated in the year's grandfinal that saw Adelaide captain, Ross Aloisi, sent off and Melbourne winning 6–0.
+Season events culminated in the year's grand final that saw Adelaide captain, Ross Aloisi, sent off and Melbourne winning 6–0.
 The rivalry went beyond extreme after Melbourne defeated Adelaide United 1–0 in the 2008–09 grand final with United imported striker, Cristiano, given a controversial straight red card.
-The rivalry then went even further when Adelaide United defeated Melbourne 4–1 at AAMI Park, after United had been suffering a record-breaking 10-game losing streak against the Victory.
+The rivalry then went even further when Adelaide United defeated Melbourne 4–1 at AAMI Park after United had been suffering a record-breaking 10-game losing streak against the Victory.